GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 TODO: incorporate server-side state diagram and explanation, latest proposed sketch at <https://github.com/GrumpyOldTroll/draft-jholland-quic-multicast/issues/62>

+## Channel Key Management {#channel-key-management}

+Multicast channel keys are channel-scoped rather than connection-scoped.
+The same channel secret will be shared by receivers on many different QUIC connections, and clients can join a channel after it has started or leave before it ends, or miss key updates while not joined.
+The regular QUIC Key Update mechanism ({{Section 6 of RFC9001}}) can not cover such cases.
+A server uses MC_KEY frames ({{channel-key-frame}}) to provide authorized receivers with channel packet protection secrets, to identify the packet number from which each secret applies, and to rotate channel keys independently of the unicast connection's 1-RTT keys.

+Each channel key generation is identified by a Key Sequence Number.
+A server MUST generate continuous Key Sequence Number values for each channel.
+The first MC_KEY frame for a channel MAY use any non-zero Key Sequence Number.
+An MC_KEY frame MUST NOT use Key Sequence Number 0.

+A client that is not joined to a channel might not receive every MC_KEY frame for that channel, and can therefore observe gaps in Key Sequence Number values.
+While joined, a client can also observe gaps due to packet loss or reordering.

+Secrets with even-valued Key Sequence Numbers have a Key Phase of 0 in channel 1-RTT packets, and secrets with odd-valued Key Sequence Numbers have a Key Phase of 1.
+A client MUST NOT attempt to decrypt a channel packet unless it has an applicable channel secret for that packet number and Key Phase.
+If no applicable secret is available, the client MAY retain the packet briefly in case an applicable MC_KEY frame arrives later, subject to the client's buffering limits.
+The client MUST NOT acknowledge such a packet in an MC_ACK frame unless it later becomes able to process the packet.

+If a joined client receives channel packets for which it has no applicable channel secret, and an applicable MC_KEY frame does not arrive before the client discards those packets, the client SHOULD leave the channel and send an MC_STATE frame with State LEFT and Reason Code UNSYNCHRONIZED_PROPERTIES.

+If a client receives two different secrets with the same Channel ID and Key Sequence Number, it SHOULD close the connection with a connection error of type MC_EXTENSION_ERROR.

+Servers SHOULD update channel secrets regularly.
+To limit the exposure of data after receivers have left a channel or lost authorization, servers SHOULD periodically send key updates using only unicast.

+Clients MUST delete old channel secrets and the keys derived from them after receiving a newer applicable MC_KEY frame.
+Deleting old keys prevents later compromise of a client from discovering an otherwise uncompromised key, thus improving the chances of achieving forward secrecy for data sent before a key rotation.
+A client MAY retain an old secret briefly to process reordered or delayed packets.
+For this experimental specification, it is RECOMMENDED that clients delete old secrets 10 seconds after receiving a newer secret, or after 3 seconds without receiving any packet that uses the old secret, whichever is shorter.
+Clients MUST NOT retain old channel secrets for more than 60 seconds after receiving a newer applicable MC_KEY frame.

+The delay values for this specification are somewhat arbitrary and allow for implementation-dependent experimentation.
+One of the target discoveries for experimental evaluation is to determine good default delay values to use, and to understand whether there are use cases that would benefit from a negotiation between server and client to determine the delays to use dynamically.
+(A poor delay choice results in either overhead from dropping packets instead of decoding them with old keys for too short a delay or in extra forward secrecy exposure time for too long a delay, and the purpose of the delays are to bound the forward secrecy exposure without inducing unreasonable overhead.)

 ## Client Response

 The client sends back information about how it has responded to the server's requests to join and leave channels in MC_STATE ({{client-channel-state-frame}}) frames.